Tusharbagul/Machine-Learning/README.md

 # Machine-Learning-With-Python
-This repository contains ML algorithms implemented in Python More use cases is solved using ML algorithms
+This repository contains ML algorithms implemented in Python.
+Many use cases(datasets) is solved using ML algorithms